msrasys/nnscaler/docs/source/parallel_module.md

 `build_optimizer` will patch optimizer for you.
 Besides the above patches, we also add several utility functions/variables to optimizer:

 1. `sync_shard_grad`: Sync the shard gradients of the module from nodes with same shard to the optimizer.
+Please note the gradients are `None` until `optimizer.sync_shard_grad()` is called.
 This function is called in optimizer's pre-step hook.
+You need to manually call it in two cases:
-But If you want to access the gradients before `optimizer.step()`(for example, you need gnorm),  you need to call this function manually.
+    - If you want to access the gradients before `optimizer.step()`.
+    - When closure is used in optimizer.step().
+In this case, optimizer's pre-step hook will be called before `train_step`, so no gradients are synced.

 2. `scale_grads`: Scale the gradients of the module by multiplying a factor.
 This function is useful to avoid overflow when the gradients are large.
 Please note you can only call this function **after** `sync_shard_grad`, because the gradients are `None` until `sync_shard_grad` is called.